 Sleep apnea and TMJ treatments in in Ottawa, ON

 Do you notice your partner grinding and clenching their teeth while they sleep?
 Or maybe you feel the tension in your jaw when you wake up most mornings?
 Teeth grinding – also referred to as sleep bruxism – is a common nocturnal behaviour that is often related to stress.
 Most people aren’t aware of this behaviour until it begins to produce noticeable symptoms like a sore jaw, headaches or even chipped teeth.
 Even if it doesn’t produce any obvious symptoms, it can end up wearing down your teeth over time.
 It can also affect the temporomandibular joint, or for short, TMJ.
-Treatment is available from our TMJ specialists at Ottawa TMJ & Sleep Apnea Clinic.
+We now offer sleep bruxism therapy at Ottawa TMJ & Sleep Apnea Clinic, so you can enjoy your mornings free of pain.

 Many studies have now shown that sleep bruxism is triggered by stress.
 Regular everyday stress and anxiety can lead to numerous problems if not managed properly.
 And with the amount of stress placed on many individuals in the current socioeconomic environment today, jaw clenching or teeth grinding has become increasingly common.
 Even the degree of stress has shown to predict the severity and intensity of bruxism, which can also occur throughout the daytime.